For this church:

 Averham St Michael and All Angels

 The first documentary reference to Averham church occurs in Domesday, where Averham, then in the Wapentake of Lythe, is listed under “The land of Gilbert Tison” and has a church and a priest.
 Domesday also indicates this was a large and affluent settlement.
-The occurrence of herringbone work in the masonry could indicate a pre-Conquest date for this church.
-Certainly the tower appears to be pre-Conquest, but it is not possible to be sure how much earlier.
+The occurrence of herringbone work in the masonry and other archaeological evidence indicate a pre-Conquest date for this church.
+Certainly the tower, as a two storey western porch, is known to be pre-Conquest.

 The Lexington family acquired the manor of Averham when Robert le Sauvage granted it to Robert de Lexington in the thirteenth century in return for being let off a debt to Aaron the Jew, of York.
 This Robert had powerful brothers – John de Lexington, Lord Keeper to King Henry III in 1237-8, 1241-2 and 1247-8, and Henry de Lexington who was Dean (1245-53) then Bishop (1253-8) of Lincoln.

 After Robert de Lexington’s death, since neither he nor his brothers had heirs, the manor of Averham passed to Robert’s sister’s son, Robert de Sutton.
 Thus for a while the Lexington name was no longer attached to the manor of Averham.
 A few centuries later another Robert Sutton supported Charles I in his conflicts with Parliament, including paying for the defence of Newark, and was created Lord Lexington in 1645.
 Although he lost his land and titles during the Commonwealth they were restored to him by Charles II in 1660.